robinloujun/object_recognition/RANSAC/README.md

-This function is based on the [ObjRecRANSAC](https://github.com/tum-mvp/ObjRecRANSAC)
+This function is based on the [ObjRecRANSAC](https://github.com/tum-mvp/ObjRecRANSAC) using a RealSense RGBD camera.
 - RANSAC variant for 3D object recognition in occluded scenes

 # Dependencies